OakandSparrowSystemsEnterprises/JoshuaJohosky/README.md

-# Joshua Johosky | Systems Architect
+# Oak and Sparrow Systems Architect

 **"The Architect of the Future is the one who can bridge the gap between theoretical symbolic logic and real-world infrastructure."**